New Romanian commissioner completes line-up, bar UK

 Before the committees heatings, the parliament's legal affairs committee will review the commissioner-designates' in case there are conflicts of interest, as previously happened to several would-be commissioners.

-As of Wednesday, the legal affairs committee have not received the necessary declarations form the commissioner-designates, but once the documents are in, the procedure can be quick, a source said.
+As of Wednesday, the legal affairs committee have not received the necessary declarations from the commissioner-designates, but once the documents are in, the procedure can be quick, a source said.